zkenes/kazpost-messenger-server/investigation.md

 		    ) centreChannelPost
 		    JOIN Posts post ON (
 			post.Id = centreChannelPost.Id
                      OR post.RootId = centreChannelPost.Id
+		     OR (post.RootId != '' AND post.RootId = centreChannelPost.RootId)
 		    )
 		    WHERE
 			post.DeleteAt = 0

-		     OR (post.RootId != '' AND post.RootId = centreChannelPost.RootId)
+		     OR